The Restructuring Review: Switzerland

 Duties of directors of companies in financial difficulties

 Under Swiss corporate law, the board of directors has a general duty to safeguard the interests of the company, which includes the responsibility to ensure that the company remains financially sound and to take the appropriate measures to restructure the company should it be in financial difficulties.
-Further, depending on the balance sheet situation of the company the law requires the board of directors to take specific measures.
-The type of measures to be taken by the board of directors depend on the level of losses the company has incurred.
-A distinction is made between a situation of (1) 'loss of capital' (half of the company's equity is no longer covered by its assets) and (2) 'over-indebtedness' or negative equity (the liabilities of the company exceed its assets).
+Further, depending on the balance sheet situation of the company, the law requires the board of directors to take specific measures.
+The types of measures to be taken by the board of directors depend on the level of losses the company has incurred.
+A distinction is made between a situation of (1) loss of capital (half of the company's equity is no longer covered by its assets) and (2) over-indebtedness or negative equity (the liabilities of the company exceed its assets).

 If there is a loss of capital, the board of directors must immediately summon a shareholders' meeting to inform shareholders about the financial state of the company and suggest restructuring measures for them to decide on.17 If there is a substantiated concern that the company might be over-indebted, the board of directors needs to have an interim balance sheet prepared and submitted to the auditors.
-If the interim balance sheet confirms that the liabilities of the company are neither covered on a going concern nor on a liquidation scenario basis, the board of directors must notify the judge, a duty which the board cannot delegate.18 Such notification will usually lead to the opening of bankruptcy proceedings.
-Notification can only be avoided if some creditors of the company agree to subordinate their claims behind those of all other creditors to an extent sufficient to compensate the negative equity19 as described above.
-Further, the Swiss Federal Supreme Court held that the board of directors may abstain from notifying the court if immediate restructuring measures are available.
-The chances of restructuring must be tangible and delaying the notification of the court may not endanger the financial situation of company creditors.20
+If the interim balance sheet confirms that the liabilities of the company are not covered on either a going concern or a liquidation scenario basis, the board of directors must notify the judge, a duty that the board cannot delegate.18 Such a notification will usually lead to the opening of bankruptcy proceedings.
+Notification can be avoided only if some creditors of the company agree to subordinate their claims behind those of all other creditors to an extent sufficient to compensate the negative equity19 as described above.
+Further, the Swiss Federal Supreme Court has held that the board of directors may abstain from notifying the court if immediate restructuring measures are available.
+The chances of restructuring must be tangible, and delaying the notification of the court may not endanger the financial situation of company creditors.20

 Taking timely action as described is a key component of the directors' duty to perform their tasks with due care.
-If they fail to do so, they risk becoming personally liable under Article 754 CO to anyone suffering losses (i.e., the company, shareholders and creditors), if an intentional or negligent breach of their duty of due care can be established.
-The relevant damage consists of the increase in the company's losses occurring between the point in time at which the board learned about the situation of over-indebtedness (and failed to notify the bankruptcy judge) and the date on which the company is declared bankrupt.
-In a series of decisions,21 the Swiss Federal Court held that subordinated debts should be included in the calculation of the damage caused to a company in a director's liability claim, as subordination does not constitute a waiver and thus not diminish the company's damage.
-This approach increases the liability exposure of directors who try to keep the company alive by using the possibility of subordination rather than immediately filing for bankruptcy.
-The decisions have thus been subjects to criticism, arguing that company law encourages subordination as a last attempt to save the company22 and that the use of this instrument should not negatively affect directors, if the company subsequently has to file for bankruptcy.
+If they fail to do so, they risk becoming personally liable under Article 754 of the CO to anyone suffering losses (i.e., the company, shareholders and creditors), if an intentional or negligent breach of their duty of due care can be established.
+The relevant damage consists of the increase in the company's losses occurring between the point in time at which the board learnt about the situation of over-indebtedness (and failed to notify the bankruptcy judge) and the date on which the company is declared bankrupt.
+In a series of decisions,21 the Swiss Federal Court held that subordinated debts should be included in the calculation of the damage caused to a company in a director's liability claim, as subordination does not constitute a waiver and thus does not diminish the company's damage.
+This approach increases the liability exposure of directors who try to keep the company 'alive' by using the possibility of subordination rather than immediately filing for bankruptcy.
+The decisions have thus been subject to criticism, with arguments that company law encourages subordination as a last attempt to save the company22 and that the use of this instrument should not negatively affect directors if the company subsequently has to file for bankruptcy.

 To ensure that all creditors are treated equally, the DEBL provides for a number of clawback actions.
 Assets that the debtor has disposed of before becoming insolvent can be returned to the insolvency estate under certain conditions.
 Transactions entered into by the debtor may be challenged if the transaction was disadvantageous for the creditors.
 Only those transactions for which the debtor did not receive appropriate consideration are voidable and only upon the condition that the insolvency estate's assets are not sufficient to cover all claims.
 The contestability of such transactions is limited in two respects.
 On the one hand, they must have been concluded in a determined period of time prior to the opening of bankruptcy proceedings or the approval of a composition agreement with assignment of assets (suspect period).
 The length of the suspect period depends on the nature of the transaction challenged.
 On the other hand, the DEBL exhaustively enumerates the revocable pre-insolvency transactions.